peterhinch/micropython-nano-gui/DRIVERS.md

 | 14       | 10   | CS      |         |

 Please check the power requirements of the display board, which may require a 5V or a 3.3V supply.
+The Adafruit board can accept either.

 ##### Waveshare PI HAT wiring

-This shows the Raspberry Pi connector looking at the underside of the board with the bulk of the board to the right.
-This was tested with a Pi Pico.
+Setup files are as per the generic display.
+The table shows the Raspberry Pi connector looking at the underside of the board with the bulk of the board to the right.
+It was tested with a Pi Pico.

 Connections may be adapted for other MicroPython targets.
 The board may be powered from 5V or 3.3V: there is a regulator on board.